cornell-cuauv/subcode/README.md

  1. Create a [Docker Hub account](https://hub.docker.com/).
 This is where we store our Docker images for the time being.
  2. Ask Will to add your account to the CUAUV repository on Docker Hub.
-Without this, you won't be able to clone the image.
+Without this, you won't be able to pull the image.
+ 3. Note: These steps are only required for team members because our build server makes images significantly faster than your computer can.
+If you don't have access to Docker Hub, you can build the image locally with the standard Docker build.

 To get started with this repo:
- 1. Clone this repo.
+ 1. Clone this repo (any temporary place will do).
  2. Run `docker/auv-docker.py init`.
 This will set up your machine with worktrees and move the stack to `~/cuauv/`.
  3. Run `~/cuauv/workspaces/repo/docker/auv-docker.py cdw`.
 This will